-For the past 5 years, Hope Soldiers has been bringing awareness, restoring hope, and loving people back to life - impacting thousands of people across the country.
+For the past 5 years, the H.O.P.E. movement has been bringing awareness, restoring hope, and loving people back to life - impacting thousands of people across the country.

 This is our story.